sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/network-troubleshooting.md

 <img width="764" height="77" alt="Arp result" src="https://github.com/user-attachments/assets/f6f08778-1d30-4fb1-9cbb-698f0b1ac1f1" />

->  **No ARP Entries Found.** Under normal conditions, the ARP cache would contain at least the MAC address of the default gateway (192.***.*.*), because the machine would have resolved it during normal communication.
+>  **No ARP Entries Found.** Under normal conditions, the ARP cache would contain at least the MAC address of the default gateway [DEFAULT_GATEWAY], because the machine would have resolved it during normal communication.
 An empty ARP cache with a disconnected adapter confirms that no layer-2 communication has occurred since the adapter went down.
 The machine cannot resolve MAC addresses on the local segment because it has no link.

 ---